WebsiteBaker-modules/anynews/README.md

 		}
 	?>

-Visit the frontend of your webiste and check the Anynews output.
+Visit the frontend of your website and check the Anynews output.

-Depending on the Anynews function calls, your output can look as follows.
+Depending on the Anynews function parameters defined, the output may look as follows.

 ![](https://github.com/cwsoft/wb-anynews/raw/master/.screenshots/anynews.png)